January Moments of Service

 Dr. Martin Luther King, Jr. Day (January 19)

 Raise students' awareness of the concepts of "caring, respect, and fairness" and encourage students to demonstrate these character qualities to honor the legacy of Dr. King.
+These lessons and resources guide student action related to Civil Disobedience in history.

 - Attributes of a Civil Society (9th Grade)